In this blog, we talk about freemium business models and how businesses use (and can use) this acquisition strategy to generate sales leads.

 - It has to deliver value constantly

-When you think about Spotify, Canva, Dropbox and the like continue to bring in new customers... but how?
+When you think about Spotify, Canva, Dropbox and the like continuing to bring in new customers... but how?
 They add new features to keep users coming back for more!
 You have to look at ways of increasing the 'value' of your product.
 User commitment reduces considerably when they get it for free, so what can you do to keep customers coming back for more?
 Discounts, new features, and support are all good ways to deliver value.

 - Upgrade paths need to be clear